Emergency/Advanced

 Low Battery

-When the battery level of the aircraft becomes low, the autopilot system can take action.
-However, the default settings of the system do not intervene until the battery level becomes very low.
-Furthermore, the low battery failsafes are not able to determine the position or distance of the aircraft from its Home Point.
-Therefore, it is the pilot's responsibility to monitor the battery level and ensure that the aircraft is safely landed on the ground.
+The aircraft safely lands when the battery level of the aircraft becomes low, and the autopilot system can take action.
+However, the system's default settings do not intervene until the battery level becomes very low.
+Furthermore, the low battery failsafes cannot determine the position or distance of the aircraft from its Home Point.
+Therefore, the pilots are responsible for monitoring the battery level and ensuring the aircraft safely lands on the ground.

 Last updated